Significant Cases In California Employment and Civil Rights Law

 From the Los Angeles Employment Law Firm of Allred, Maroko & Goldberg

-For more than 30 years, the law firm of Allred, Maroko & Goldberg has been protecting the rights of people across California involved in high-profile legal matters.
+For 38 years, the law firm of Allred, Maroko & Goldberg has been protecting the rights of people across California involved in high-profile legal matters.
 We have secured more than $100 million for our clients in just the past five years.

 - Amber Frey, key witness in People v.
 Scott Peterson

 - The Nicole Brown Simpson Family in People v.
 OJ Simpson

 - Photographer Henry Trappler v.
 Tommy Lee (of the rock group Motley Crue)

 - Actress Hunter Tylo v.
 Aaron Spelling/Spelling Productions

 Most of our cases, however, involve everyday people whose rights have been violated in the workplace or elsewhere.
 Below are a few of our notable cases.
 Some have set legal precedent.
 Others are notable for the legal theories set forth and/or the damages recovered.